-Think carved watermelons, dessert canape towers, bouquets made of cut-up fruit or cake pops or even centerpieces created from vegetables or bread.
+Think carved watermelons, dessert canape towers, bouquets made of cut-up fruit or cake pops, or even centerpieces created from vegetables or bread.

 Another way to kill two birds with one stone — decorate and feed people — is with a doughnut wall.
-This decorative, delicious marvel is a portable wall equipped with pegs from which to hang the donuts (sorry, no filled varieties — too messy).
+This decorative, delicious marvel is a portable wall equipped with pegs to hang the donuts (sorry, no filled varieties — too messy).

 Use these ideas as they are, or alter them to fit your vision of the perfect way to feed your guests.
-It’s your wedding, so make it fun, distinctive and memorable.
+It’s your wedding, so make it fun, distinctive, and memorable.

 Entyse Lyfe is here to guide you in deciding what ceremony is right for you as a couple during these funky times.
 There are so many options and so many details to sort out.
 Our goal is to help you achieve the wedding of your dreams.
 Please register for an online Wedding Workshop with us to learn more.